2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/history/v10/_brc10.md

 1. Renamed `CacheChainedIEnumerable<T>` to `SynchronizedList<T>`
 1. Moved/Renamed `MetadataFor` to `Eav.Metadata.Target`.
 Left old name compatible.
 1. Moved some extension methods for IEntity from `ToSic.Eav.Data.Query` to `ToSic.Eav.Data`
-1. Changed `Permissions` to be strongly typed EntityBased objects
+1. Changed `Permissions` to be strong-typed EntityBased objects

 ### Version 10.20.01 (2019-11-12)